-Children often don’t have the vocabulary to describe an abnormally fast or irregularly-beating heart.
+A child whose heart is beating fast or irregularly often won’t have the vocabulary to describe what’s happening.
 They may describe vague chest symptoms, a fluttering or racing heart or skipped heartbeats.
 They may say, “My heart is beating out of my chest,” or “My heart is beeping.”

 Toddlers may just grab their chest, appear uncomfortable or cry without an obvious cause, or just seem pale or upset.
 Little babies may be irritable for no reason, have trouble breathing, refuse to eat or vomit after eating.

 Abnormal heart beats or arrhythmias can happen in children with a known history of heart disease, but also can occur in children previously thought to be healthy.
-Sometimes seemingly fast heartbeats that cause palpitations may be due to other conditions not directly related to the heart, such as anxiety, fever, too much caffeine or a stimulant medication, exercise, low blood sugar, or anemia.
+Sometimes a child’s heart beating fast and causing palpitations may be due to other conditions not directly related to the heart, such as anxiety, fever, too much caffeine or a stimulant medication, exercise, low blood sugar, or anemia.

 If your child has palpitations or abnormal heartbeats and doesn’t appear well, especially if the episode is persistent, seek medical attention immediately.